 Each BU runs its own IRC teams, incidents, and tabletops under its own jurisdictions.
 The parent sees a unified view for board reporting, regulatory aggregation, and cross-BU threat correlation.
 Shared policies cascade down.
 Private evidence stays local.

-When a threat actor lateral-moves across your business units, you end up with four incident commanders arguing about authority while the SEC Item 1.05 clock runs.
+When a threat actor lateral-moves across your business units, you end up with four incident commanders arguing about authority while the clock runs.
 IR-OS was designed from the ground up to solve exactly this.

 Parent tenant for the Global CISO with read access across every BU.
 Each BU runs its own incidents, tabletops, and IRC rosters under its own RLS boundary.
 Evidence stays where regulators expect it; reporting rolls up automatically.